iggypcnfsky/civicmatch/ARCHITECTURE/ARCHITECTURE.md

 - Mobile: bottom fixed composer with full‑width textarea; pill‑shaped buttons below (Skip left, Invite right)

 ### My Profile (edit) view

+**⚠️ For complete implementation details, layout architecture, account management features, and responsive design patterns, see [MYPROFILE.md](../MYPROFILE.md)**

 - Mirrors public profile panels with one input per panel.
-Panels: Basics, Skills & What I Do, What I’m Known For, What I’m Focused On (mapped to first AIM item), Long‑term Strategy, Work Style, What do I need help with.
+Panels: Basics, Email Preferences, Account Actions, Skills & What I Do, What I'm Known For, What I'm Focused On (mapped to first AIM item), Long‑term Strategy, Work Style, What do I need help with.
 - Portfolio and Custom Sections removed.
 - Inputs include helpful placeholders with guidance and examples.
-- Buttons follow the pill system; Basics actions like “Change Picture” and “Add link” are muted pill buttons with icons.
+- Buttons follow the pill system; Basics actions like "Change Picture" and "Add link" are muted pill buttons with icons.
-- Desktop: header Save/Logout as pills (extra horizontal padding).
-Mobile: header actions hidden; sticky bottom Save/Logout pills.
+- Desktop: header Preview/Save as pills; Account Actions panel with Reset Password/Logout/Delete Account.
+Mobile: sticky bottom Save only; other actions in Account Actions panel.

 ## Routing & structure (App Router)